zhgzhg/Event-Engine/README.md

 The project implements several modules with the following purpose:

-* Events - structural representation of a complex events.
-Provides initialisation and computation mechanisms for them
+* Events - structural representation of complex events.
+Provides initialisation and computation mechanisms for them.
 * Annotations - used to define new event structures and validate them during compilation if annotation processing is enabled.
-The module is required by the 'Events' one
+The module is required by the 'Events' one.
 * Serializers - serialisation and encoding mechanisms for events (like for e.g. JSON ;; BASE32 ;; etc.)
-* Dispatchers - uniform, high-level implementation for distribution of events based on broker systems like ActiveMQ or Kafka
+* Dispatchers - uniform, high-level implementation for distribution of events based on broker systems like ActiveMQ or Kafka.

 Requirements